robst/thread_watcher/README.md

 # ThreadWatcher

-You need to monitor your threads and kill one specific thread in another part of your application?
+You need to monitor your threads and kill one specific thread or restart them after scheduling in another part of your application?
 Then this Gem could be usefull for you.

-Use it with any ruby version greater or equal than 1.8.7
+Build for ruby 1.8.7 and newer.

 ## Installation